Questions

 Energy use.
 For improved insulation and cost savings, options include Verosol blinds, Ziptex and cellular pleated blinds as well as traditional roman blinds and curtains.

 Hygiene.
-In bathrooms, anti-mildew textiles are ideal.
-Venetian blinds require regular cleaning because their surfaces face upwards.
-Specialist anti-microbial blinds are ideal for hospital
+In bathrooms, anti-mildew textiles will help preserve the blind appearance.
+Venetian blinds require regular cleaning because their surfaces face upwards so dust will land on the surface more regularly.
+Specialist anti-microbial blinds are ideal for hospitals

 Availability.
-Most blinds can be fitted 24 hours from order.
-Some blinds take up to 10 days such as pleated.
+Most blinds can be fitted within 0 to 3 days.
+Some blinds may have longer waiting time such as pleated.

 Outside appearance.
 For example, different color fabrics can be made to appear the same color from outside the building, for a uniform look.

 Window orientation and size.
-North-facing windows may require less sun protection but large untinted roof windows may require more
+North-facing windows may require less glare and heat protection but large untinted roof windows may require more sun protection

-Health and environment.
-For example Verosol fabrics are certified for environmental friendliness (Oeko-Tex standard 100).
+Health.
+For example Verosol fabrics are certified for non-toxic materials (Oeko-Tex standard 100) especially relevant if there is a fire.
 Formaldehyde and PVC free.
 Flame retardant, compliant with IOS 140001, the international environmental standard and Greenguard certified

 Acoustic absorption.
-For example cellular blinds and those with thicker fabrics will help with noise pollution from outside.
+For example shutters and acoustic fabrics will help with noise pollution from outside.
 Also sound absorption can reduce the harsh reverberation from sound inside the building associated with glass paned windows, softening the sound of a space and making for a more comfortable environment for living and working

 Operating conditions.
 Will the blinds be exposed to dust, air pollution, smoke, humidity?
 In the long run, these may affect functionality and appearance of some types of blinds, so choices need to be carefully considered